 - Detention: Time assigned before or after school for students committing minor infractions of school rules or policy.
-Failure to attend detention will result in additional assignment of detentions up to At Home Suspension and exclusion from athletic events and PBIS activities. - A. Detentions must be served within one week of the infraction either before or after school. - B. Any detention hours that have not served within one week of the infraction will be doubled.
-The student will then have the following week to serve the total amount of detention hours owed.

-- C. Failure to serve detention hours (after the two-period) will result in a Mandatory Friday Detention.
-A letter will be sent home informing parent/guardian of the Mandatory Friday Detention. - D. Students will be prohibited from after-school activities, including athletic events, if they have unserved detention hours. - E. Examples of offenses warranting detention would be: - i.
+Failure to attend detention will result in additional assignment of detentions up to At Home Suspension and exclusion from athletic events and PBIS activities. - A. Detentions must be served within one week of the infraction either before or after school. - B. Detention is offered before school, during a student's assigned lunch, or after school.
+Students may serve multiple detentions per day. - C. Any detention hours that have not served within one week of the infraction will be doubled.
+The student will then have the following week to serve the total amount of detention hours owed. - D. Failure to serve detention hours (after the two-period) will result in a Mandatory Friday Detention.
+A letter will be sent home informing parent/guardian of the Mandatory Friday Detention. - E. Students will be prohibited from after-school activities, including athletic events, if they have unserved detention hours or are currently suspended (AHS). - F. Examples of offenses warranting detention would be: - i.
 Minor classroom disturbances - ii.
 Minor hall or assembly disturbance - iii.
 Any other offense not warranting severe punishment. - II.
 Friday School: Provided for students who have violated school policies.
 Examples include: smoking, insubordination, repeated misbehavior, etc. - A. Administrators will determine date to be served. - B. Parents/Guardians must notify administration 24 hours prior to the day to be served if a conflict arises. - C. If a student is disruptive or misbehaves in Friday School, the parents will be notified and the student will be placed on "at home" suspension. - III.
 Exclusion: Direction to the student to absent himself/herself from school or a school activity pending an investigation of an alleged infraction of conduct or to allow for calm to be restored.
 Exclusion shall be no longer than 72 hours, but removes a student from participating in the school activity from which he/she is excluded. - IV.
 At Home Suspension: In certain instances, students will be required to serve their suspension out-of-school.
 Final decisions regarding the duration of the At Home Suspension will be determined by the high school administration.
+While on

-While on suspension, students may not attend extra-curricular activities as a spectator or a participant. - V. Expulsion: Removes a student from membership in the student body and from all school activities.
+- suspension, students may not attend extra-curricular activities as a spectator or a participant. - V. Expulsion: Removes a student from membership in the student body and from all school activities.
 This requires action by the Board of Education.